PepsRyuu/nollup/README.md

 * When making changes to files, Rollup has to recompile the entire bundle due to the tree-shaking optimisations.
 This can lead to slow rebuild times.
 * Wanted something similar to Webpack development flow, but with the simplicity of the Rollup configuration and plugin ecosystem.
 * To give developers a foundation for implementing Hot Module Replacement when using Rollup.
+* While Rollup does have watching functionality, it requires a file output to be defined.

 ## What does this do?